Test and Evaluation Glossary

 Beery VMI: The Beery VMI helps to assess the extent to which individuals can integrate their visual and motor abilities.
 It is appropriate for use in children and adults (ages 2 to 100) and presents several drawings of geometric forms in order of increasing difficulty, for the client to copy.
 It is primarily used by the clinician to identify individuals who may be encountering difficulties in visual-motor integration, which can lead to learning, neuropsychological, and behavioral problems.

-Behavior Assessment System for Children (BASC-II): The BASC-II is a comprehensive set of rating scales and forms including the Teacher Rating Scales (TRS), Parent Rating Scales (PRS), Self-Report of Personality (SRP), Student Observation System (SOS), and Structured Developmental History (SDH).
+Behavior Assessment System for Children (BASC-3): The BASC-3 is a comprehensive set of rating scales and forms including the Teacher Rating Scales (TRS), Parent Rating Scales (PRS), Self-Report of Personality (SRP), Student Observation System (SOS), and Structured Developmental History (SDH).
 Teachers, parents, and sometimes the students themselves rate a variety of behaviors and emotions experienced during a typical day.
 Together, these scales and forms help the clinician understand the behaviors and emotions of children and young adults, ages 2 through college age.

 Behavior Rating Inventory of Executive Functioning Self Report (BRIEF): The BRIEF seeks to assess an adolescent’s (ages 11 to 18) view of his/her cognitive, emotional, and behavioral functions.
 It is an 80-item self-report behavior rating scale that can serve as an important tool in the clinical evaluation and treatment of children and adolescents who have demonstrated problems involving the executive control functions.